mingness/example_fastapi/README.md

 You'll need to have all hooks pass before the commit can happen.
 Pre-commit usually runs only on files added in the commit.

+### Configuring Pycharm

+This project uses poetry for package management.
+You can select the Python interpreter to be a poetry interpreter.

+To ensure the tests run correctly and are visible to Pycharm, you may need to add the application folder and test folders to PYTHONPATH.
+You can do this project-wide by going into the Settings, navigating to the Python interpreter.
+You'll select from a menu or drop down "Show all."
+Then click on the directory icon to see the paths the interpreter will search through.
+Manually add your application and test folders.